 Huntsville gets some kind of precipitation, on average, 105 days per year.
 However there are around 199 sunny days per year in Huntsville.
 And honestly, some days it is a combination of both.
 Many times you will hear people say if you don't like the weather, wait a few hours.
 If it's raining while you are here, don't let those showers get you down, here are a few indoor activities to enjoy around town!

-Every Thursday night, admission to the Huntsville Museum of Art downtown is only $5 — and it includes a glass of wine for $5, if you’re so inclined.
+Every Thursday night, admission to the Huntsville Museum of Art downtown is only $5.
 Guests can tour the galleries, listen to live music and enjoy the best of the museum “after hours” until 9 p.m.
-Full details on each week’s events can be found on the museum’s Facebook page.

-A rainy day calls for a cozy afternoon in a coffee shop, and thanks to the new Downtown Huntsville Craft Coffee Trail, you can visit all of Huntsville’s finest.
-To participate, pick up a passport at any of the seven coffee shops on the trail.
+A rainy day calls for a cozy afternoon in a coffee shop, and thanks to the Downtown Huntsville Craft Coffee Trail, you can visit all of Huntsville’s finest.
+To participate, pick up a passport at any of the 10 coffee shops on the trail.
 Whenever you order your cup of joe, ask the barista at the counter to give your passport a stamp.
-Once you’ve collected all seven stamps, you’ll be rewarded with a Coffee Trail mug.
+Once you’ve collected all 10 stamps, you’ll be rewarded with a Coffee Trail mug.

 Rainy Day Recreation at Midcity

 Just because you can't head to our golf courses, you can still swing away at Topgolf.
 The facility has 70 bays, more than 200 HDTVs and fun for the entire family.
 Plus their menu is delicious!
-High Point Climbing just opened at MidCity.
-They have climbing walls for all levels from beginners to pros.
+High Point Climbing is also at MidCity.
+They have climbing walls for all levels, from beginners to pros.
 They even constructed a giant Saturn V rocket to climb in the kid zone.
 Grab your shoes and chalk and climb some of their massive walls.
 MidCity is full of even more indoor fun with Dave & Buster's, and if you like bowling, Stars and Strikes is across the street!